-2. Qualifications of Reporters Who May Charge for Realtime Unedited Transcript.

-a.
-Judicial Conference Policy.
+2. Qualifications of Reporters Who May Charge for Realtime Unedited Transcript a.
+Judicial Conference Policy b.
+Equivalent Qualifying Examinations

 Official court reporters who have successfully completed the certified Realtime Reporter examination offered by the National Court Reporters Association (NCRA), or who have passed an equivalent qualifying examination, are recognized as Certified Realtime Reporters.
 CRRs are permitted, but not required, to sell realtime unedited uncertified transcript in electronic format.